george-hawkins/pololu-romi-jetbot/gstreamer-nano.md

 ---

-nVidia [multimedia user guide](https://developer.download.nvidia.com/embedded/L4T/r24_Release_v2.0/Docs/L4T_Tegra_X1_Multimedia_User_Guide_Release_24.2.pdf) - how you find the latest version I don't know, googling throws up various versions but no obvious page that links to the _latest_ version.
+Nvidia [multimedia user guide](https://developer.download.nvidia.com/embedded/L4T/r24_Release_v2.0/Docs/L4T_Tegra_X1_Multimedia_User_Guide_Release_24.2.pdf) - how you find the latest version I don't know, googling throws up various versions but no obvious page that links to the _latest_ version.

 Maybe you can get there somehow via the [JetPack sub-site](https://developer.nvidia.com/embedded/jetpack), e.g. via a direct link Google isn't picking up or indirectly via a link in a PDF available there.
 Or via the the [developer zone](https://developer.nvidia.com/embedded-computing).